GoncaloMatias1/LDTS-Project-23-24/README.md

-## LDTS_T05G06 - Space Invaders
+## Space Invaders Project - LDTS 2023/24

-> Space Invaders is a fixed shooter in which the player moves a laser cannon horizontally across the bottom of the screen and fires at aliens overhead.
-The aliens begin as five rows of eleven that move left and right as a group, shifting downward each time they reach a screen edge.
+Developed by Gonçalo Barroso (up202207832@fe.up.pt), Gonçalo Matias (up202108703@fe.up.pt), and Rodrigo Arteiro (up202108749@fe.up.pt), this project is an engaging reimagining of the classic Space Invaders game.
+The player maneuvers a laser cannon across the screen's bottom, aiming and firing at overhead aliens.
+These aliens, arranged in five rows of eleven, shift left and right in unison, moving down each time they reach the screen's edge.

-This project was developed by Gonçalo Barroso (up202207832@fe.up.pt), Gonçalo Matias (up202108703@fe.up.pt), and Rodrigo Arteiro (up202108749@fe.up.pt) for LDTS 2023⁄24.

-### IMPLEMENTED FEATURES
+### Current Implementation

-Currently in our code we have two structures, an old one with some implementation and a new one that uses all the design patters chosen.
-Some code in the old structure is yet to be implemented in the new one so when running it, it's just a black screen.
+Our current codebase consists of two structures: an older version with partial implementation and a new version employing our chosen design patterns.
+Some features from the old structure are yet to be integrated into the new one.
+Consequently, the new version currently displays only a black screen.
+The older version, although not aligned with our design goals, already has some functioning features.
-In the old version some of the features already work but are not in the design patterns that we want.

-### PLANNED FEATURES
+### Upcoming Features

-- **Game Over** - The Game Over screen will only appear when the aliens reach the end or the player reach 0 lives
+- **Game Over Screen:** Triggered when aliens reach the bottom or the player loses all lives.
-- **Lives Display** - The amount of lives will be displayed on the bottom corner of the screen
+- **Lives Display:** Player's remaining lives shown in the screen's bottom corner.
-- **Moving** - The player will be able to move their character left or right.
-And monsters will move too.
+- **Movement Mechanics:** Players can move their character left or right, and aliens will move accordingly.
-- **Shooting** - The player character will shoot a projectile when the spacebar  is pressed.
-Similar to the player, the enemies will shoot in time intervals.
-- **Bullet Collision** - When a bullet hits an enemy, the bullet will disappear and the enemy will take damage and vice-versa for the player.
-If the player bullet hits an enemy bullet, both will disappear.
+- **Shooting Mechanism:** Players shoot projectiles using the spacebar, while enemies fire at set intervals.
+- **Bullet Collision:** Projectiles will disappear upon hitting an enemy or another bullet, with corresponding damage to the targets.

-### DESIGN
+### Design Overview

 #### Structure

-**Problem in Context**

-A structure for the game needed to be defined.

-**The Pattern**

-We have applied the **MVC** pattern.
-For each concern, the interface, the controls and the calculation methods are all in different classes.

-**Consequences**

-The use of the MVC Pattern in the current design allows the following benefits:

-Less convoluted individual classes
-Easier future implementation of new methods, knowing which is needed for each
+**Context:** A cohesive game structure was required.

+**Solution:** Implementation of the **Model-View-Controller (MVC)** pattern to segregate interfaces, controls, and computational methods into distinct classes.

+**Benefits:**
+- Streamlined, less complex individual classes.
+- Simplified integration of future enhancements.

-#### State
+#### State Management

-**Problem in Context**

-While the game is running, there are different states that it will go through, these being the Main Menu, the Arena, the Game Over screen and the Controls screen.
-We need a way to manage which one can get to each and what is shown on screen at each time.

-**The Pattern**
+**Context:** The game transitions through various states like Main Menu, Arena, Game Over, and Controls screen.

-We have applied the **State** pattern.
-Like this, the Application class doesn’t have to have each state class's implementation and only its superclass as a reference.
+**Solution:** Adoption of the **State** pattern, allowing the Application class to reference only the superclass of each state.

-**Consequences**

-The use of the State Pattern allows the following benefits:

-It’s easier to add future possible States
-There will be less repeated code
+**Benefits:**
+- Facilitates the addition of new states.
+- Reduces redundant code.

-#### Entities
+#### Entity Management

-**Problem in Context**

-Different Entities in-game have very similar methods related to all of them.
-We had to use a way to avoid using too much repeating code and having to only write these common equal methods once.

-**The Pattern**

-We have applied the **Factory** pattern.
-Like this, every subclass that uses equal code doesn’t need to reimplement it and can simply be a subclass that implements only what's different

-**Implementation**
+**Context:** Various game entities share common methods.

+**Solution:** Utilization of the **Factory** pattern, enabling subclasses to inherit common methods without reimplementation.

-Currently we aim to make the subclasses Monster, PlayerShip and Bullet of Entity
+**Implementation Goal:** To create subclasses for Monster, PlayerShip, and Bullet under the Entity class.

-**Consequences**

-The use of the Factory Method allows the following benefits:

-It’s easier to add future possible subclasses
-There will be less repeated code overall
+**Benefits:**
+- Streamlines the addition of new subclasses.
+- Minimizes overall code redundancy.